walles/exactype/README.md

 available in Android's standard font.
 * Think about the vertical spacing of the keys; there seems to be more distance between adjacent lines than between the lines and the edges.
 Should this be adjusted?
+* Move popup keyboard code from Exactype into its own class.

 ## DONE
 * Create an IME that when selected shows an empty view